The Ideas or Forms of All Things Are in the Mind of the Deity

 3 By faith we perceive that the systems of things (aeons) were put in order by God’s word, so that what is seen has come into existence from things that are not visible” (Hebrews 11:1–3, NWT).

-Aeons refer to the structured systems of those forms—the ordered arrangements, cycles, and frameworks through which those forms are expressed.
+Aeons = the structured systems of those forms

-As forms (ὑπόστασις) in the mind of the Deity
+As hypostatic forms within the substance of the Deity

-As visible creation, the manifestation of those systems
+As visible creation, the manifestation of those structures

-In this way, all creation is the outward expression of the inward mind of the Deity, and everything that exists bears witness to the forms that have always existed within Him from the beginning.
+In this way, all things proceed from the Deity as thought proceeds from brain—without separation, without division, yet fully expressed—so that all creation bears witness to the forms that have always existed within His substance from the beginning.

 No comments: